will-saunders-ukaea/adrsolver-clone/README.md

 # Nektar++ Base

-Clone of ADRSolver and CompressibleFlowSolver
+Combines ADRSolver and CompressibleFlowSolver into one solver "CombinedSolver".

 Example build line:
 ```